amitmelamed/Third-Person-Shooter-Game/README.md

 # Shooter
 Welcome to my 3rd Person Shooter Game project!
 *Disclaimer*
 The project is NOT YET FINISHED!
+This project is part of the curse "Unreal Engine C++ The Ultimate Shooter Course" created by Stephen Ulibarri.
+Big shoutout to to Stephen, you realy helped me to push my programing skills to another level.

 ![image](https://user-images.githubusercontent.com/88790441/192151889-b10b5bf4-ab54-450a-b41e-d6558a0e70d7.png)